 When its comes to pests, it’s a little like this.
 Pests are that sunset in the almshouse.

-Even the meanest, most fragile things are still beautiful if you look at them long enough.
+Even the meanest, ugliest things are still beautiful if you look at them long enough.